alshedivat/al-folio/_news/announcement_1.md

 related_posts: false
 ---

-I am thrilled to announce that I have been awarded the prestigious Ontario Graduate Scholarship (OGS) for my exceptional achievements in graduate studies.
+I am thrilled to announce that I have been awarded the Ontario Graduate Scholarship (OGS) for the next 3 terms!